01. The Alpes Vaudoises: Switzerland’s hidden cycling paradise

 A unique UCI race weekend, open to amateur cyclists of all levels, bringing together three complementary events in an exceptional alpine setting.
 The program includes a time trial, a Granfondo qualifying event for the UCI Granfondo World Championships, and a gravel race qualifying event for the UCI Gravel World Championships.
 Together, these events offer a rare combination of competition, accessibility, and alpine terrain.

-Staying at the Royalp means being at the heart of the action, whether you want to ride, cycle alongside the pros, or simply enjoy VIP hospitality while admiring the best of world cycling on your doorstep.
+Staying at the RoyAlp puts you right at the heart of the action.
+Whether you want to race, ride alongside the pros, or simply enjoy VIP hospitality while watching world-class cycling unfold on your doorstep.

 BOOK